stackforge/pecan/docs/source/quick_start.rst

 Before starting up your Pecan app, you'll need a configuration file.
 The base project template should have created one for you already, ``config.py``.

-This file already contains the necessary information to run a Pecan app, like ports, static paths and so forth.
+This file already contains the basic necessary information to run your Pecan app, like the host and port to serve it on, where your controllers and templates are stored on disk, and which directory to serve static files from.

 If you just run ``pecan serve``, passing ``config.py`` as an argument for configuration, it will bring up the development server and serve the app::